trickyearlobe/hab_nexus/README.md

-# Nexus 2.x OSS Habitat Plan
+# Nexus 3.x OSS Habitat Plan

-This repo contains a [Habitat](https://habitat.sh) plan.sh that can build and package Nexus OSS 2.x.
+This repo contains a [Habitat](https://habitat.sh) plan.sh that can build and package Nexus OSS 3.x.x

-Its a bit of an MVP right now so don't expect much.

 ## Building the package